TIBCOSoftware/snappydata/docs/reference/sql_reference/select.md

 Limit the number of rows returned.

 `PIVOT`</br>
-The support for PIVOT clause in TIBCO ComputeDB parser deviates from Spark 2.4 support in the following two aspects:
+The support for PIVOT clause in SnappyData parser deviates from Spark 2.4 support in the following two aspects:

 *	It only allows literals in the value **IN** list rather than named expressions.
-*	On the contrary, TIBCO ComputeDB supports explicit GROUP BY columns with PIVOT instead of always doing implicit detection.
+*	On the contrary, SnappyData supports explicit GROUP BY columns with PIVOT instead of always doing implicit detection.

-Only TIBCO ComputeDB (and not Spark 2.4) supports the explicit GROUP BY clause in the following example.
+Only SnappyData (and not Spark 2.4) supports the explicit GROUP BY clause in the following example.

       select * from (
         select year(day) year, month(day) month, temp